intelsdi-x/swan/experiments/memcached/llc_aggr_local_cassandra/README.md

 ## Prerequisites
 - Running `snapd`
-- Running Cassandra (NOTE: Cassandra publisher is required but it's private currently)
+- Running Cassandra.
+If you want to run it inside a docker: `docker run -d -p :9042:9042 -p :9160:9160 cassandra` (NOTE: Cassandra publisher is required but it's private currently)
 - `make build_workloads`
 - `make build`